TUM-DSE/QOS/README.md

 ```

 The database stores all the available QPUs in hash datastrutures, the hashes identification keys are the QPU's ids.
 To easly find unsued ids, they are also store is a set "qpuList".
-The same applies to the jobs, job hashes and "jobList"
+The same applies to the qernels, qernel hashes and "qernelList"

-The database will store three structures: Jobs, Circuits and QPUs
+The database will store three structures: Qernels and QPUs

-### Jobs
+### Qernels

 ---